bmpi-dev/logseq.xyz/infra/README.md

 The backend database is managed by [Supabase](https://supabase.io/).

-In Supabase SQL Editor, need create the database and grant the user `postgres` to SUPERUSER permission:
+In Supabase SQL Editor, grant the user `postgres` to SUPERUSER permission:

 ```
-create database logseq;
 ALTER USER postgres WITH SUPERUSER;
 ```